You’ve developed a mobile game that’s total win – now what?

 While there might not be a magic formula to make your mobile game the next Clash of Clans or Subway Surfers, App Store Optimization can help.
 According to recent ASO statistics, optimizing our app store profile can boost significant metrics such as Impression to App Page Views, Time on Page, and App Page View To Install ratios.

-As an ongoing process, ASO focuses on keyword research, game titles, localization, reviews, and description optimization.
+ASO vs SEO, app store optimization focuses on keyword research, game titles, localization, reviews, and description optimization.
 However, if you have noticed that your game does not receive as much organic traffic as expected, consider changing the game title to include your targeted keywords, trying motivated search strategies, and tweaking your game’s icon to a more enticing one.

 Think outside of the box when it comes to monetization